-Reportable substances may not be the main constituents of input materials, but nevertheless may be present in pigments, solvents, or other carriers.
-MSDSs from the manufacturers can be used to identify substances in input materials.
+SDSs from the manufacturers of inputs can be used to identify substances contained in their input materials.
 In addition, some facilities find it worthwhile to conduct their own assays of input materials to hold suppliers to their specifications.
-For example, if a supplier is supposed to deliver coal with a certain sulfur content, it is useful to be able to test the coal quickly before burning it to determine if the sulfur content is accurate.
+For example, if a supplier is supposed to deliver coal with a certain sulfur content, it can be useful to be able to test the coal before burning it to determine if the sulfur content reported by the supplier is accurate.
 This allows the facility to return the coal if it is substandard without even unloading it off the truck or train car.
-Another easy option is to provide suppliers with a list of reportable substances and ask if their products contain them-and if so, in what concentration.
+Another option is to provide suppliers with a list of reportable substances and ask them if their products contain any of the listed chemicals-and if so, in what concentration.
 Suppliers are usually willing to give out this kind of information as long as they are not being asked for complete formulations.
 If they are not willing to give the information, facilities should consider purchasing from other suppliers.

 In some cases, input materials are not easily characterized.
 For example, paper facilities that use waste-paper feed as input may not be aware of the content of the waste paper purchased from suppliers.
 Very often, waste paper is graded by the amount of "white" office paper in the mixture, with more "white" paper being more desirable, since less bleaching is then necessary.
-It would be expensive for facilities to undertake multiple assays to determine if reportable substances are present in the waste paper.
-However, multiple facilities, the industry associations, and the suppliers could work together to characterize waste paper feed at relatively little cost to all.
+It would be expensive for facilities to undertake multiple assays to determine if reportable substances are present in each delivery of waste paper.
+However, multiple facilities, the industry associations, and the suppliers could work together to characterize waste paper feed at relatively little cost to participating facilities.
 With access to such information, facilities might then decide that it is worthwhile to pay more for waste paper that does not contain reportable substances.